bibanon/bibanon/Stories/Cool-Story-Bro/Chapters/CSB-Chapter-5.md

 ### 1254359

-I would just like to say, this story was very entertaining and I'm glad I got to be apart of reading it.
-I got excited everytime I knew I could check to see if you posted more of the story.
+I would just like to say, this story was very entertaining and I'm glad I got to be a part of reading it.
+I got excited every time I knew I could check to see if you posted more of the story.

 I don't even care if this really didn't happen to you, it'd be really cool if all of this is a true story, but either way,